Biodiversity and Land Use

 Exotic and common plants form the building blocks of many important medicinal drugs, making biodiversity and eco-system preservation important priorities for Bristol-Myers Squibb.
 It is for this reason that we have developed Sustainability 2010 Goals to reflect our commitment to biodiversity preservation.

-For example, our new facility in Devens, Massachusetts, partnered with the U.S. Fish and Wildlife Service and the Massachusetts Department of Fish and Game to develop a program to engage employees and their families in the protection of the Blanding Turtle, listed as a threatened species by the Massachusetts Natural Heritage and Endangered Species Program.
+For example, our facility in Devens, Massachusetts, partnered with the U.S. Fish and Wildlife Service and the Massachusetts Department of Fish and Game to develop a program to engage employees and their families in the protection of the Blanding Turtle, listed as a threatened species by the Massachusetts Natural Heritage and Endangered Species Program.
 Through Friends of the Oxbow National Wildlife Refuge, the program provides educational information on the Blanding Turtle and the importance of its eco-systems.
 Employees help maintain nesting habitat for the turtle by participating in weeding activities at the National Wildlife Refuge.

 The Sustainability 2010 Goals directly addressed land preservation and called for conserving ecologically significant areas equal in size to Bristol-Myers Squibb’s total global property footprint.
 We supported preservation of biologically significant areas across the globe where our company operates, representing a broad range of eco-systems, from rain forests to coral reefs and wetlands.
 We partnered with government agencies and professional organizations that work with existing preserves and local programs.
 Through such initiatives, the company has supported conservation of 1,616 hectares of biologically diverse habitat in Australia, Brazil, Indonesia, Ireland, Mexico, China, Canada and the United States, exceeding our 2010 Goal.